Flagsmith/flagsmith-docs/docs/managing-segments.md

 # Segments

-!!! tip
-    Segments are currently in Beta.
-If you want to be included in the Beta test, get in touch.

 Segments allow you to group your users based on a set of rules, and then control Feature Flags and Remote Config for those groups.
 You can create a Segment and then override a Feature Flag state or Remote Config value for that segment of users.

 ## Example - Beta Users